pslucas0212/OCP47-IPI-vSphere-Install/README.md

 # OpenShift 4.5 vSphere Installer Provisioned Infrastructure Example
 The release of OpenShift 4.5 added a new vSphere IPI installation option that makes it very easy to quickly spin up an OCP cluster in an EXSi environment.
+This is great for testing or development.

 The "straight" out of the box installation creates three masters noes and three worker nodes with minimal effort.
 The vSphere IPI installation optional supports additional customizations, but in this example I will not use any of the customization capabilities.

 FYI....
 The lab I'm using for this installation is made up of three x86 8-core 64GB RAM machines formally used for gaming purposes.
 The EXSI environment is a bare bones VMWare vSphere Essentials 6.7 setup.
 I'm also using a two bay Synology NAS for shared storage across the vSphere cluster.
 Finally I ran the installation from a RHEL 8 server instance that was hosting both DNS and DHCP services.
 All the following instructions are run from a terminal on this RHEL 8 server VM running in my vSphere cluster.